 Problems were also reported on the app, though some users did report being able to log in.

-More people have been using Netflix while stuck at home self isolating or social distancing due to the Coronavirus putting more strain on the website, but this looks like a specific error.
+More people have been using Netflix while stuck at home due to the Coronavirus putting more strain on the website, but this looks like a specific error.

-Down Detector, a website that tracks problems, showed outages globally, though mainly in Europe from 6pm.
-There were also issues reported early from 4pm including no connection, videos not streaming or the website not loading.
+Down Detector, a website that tracks problems, showed outages globally, this morning peaking at 10:50am.
+There were also issues reported a little earlier including no connection (37% of issues), videos not streaming (23% of issues) or the website not loading (38% of issues).

 Is Netflix down?